 A hot wallet is a wallet connected to the internet.
 It enables holders to send, receive and store tokens.
 Hot wallets are secured by public and private keys that facilitate transactions.

 This refers to techniques that enable different blockchains to work together and transfer assets to each other for maximum functionality.
 Interoperability is one of the building blocks of web3 as it leads to inter-industry collaboration.

 Know Your Customer (KYC) refers to a set of standards in financial services used to verify customers.
-In crypto, it is the process of verifying identities before allowing users to use a crypto exchange.
+In the context of this Web3 glossary and the crypto sphere, it’s the process of verifying identities before allowing users to use a crypto exchange.